AlaskaAirlines/auro-button/README.md

 ## Install bundled assets from CDN

 In cases where the project is not able to process JS assets, there are pre-processed assets available for use.

 **NOTE:** Be sure to replace `:version` in the URL with the version of the asset you want.
+The first fully stable version is v4.4.4.

 ### Using Orion assets